jmsaavedrar/siamese_networks/README.md

 		-model_path  <MODEL PATH>

 After running you will get some results in the folder **results**.
-Some examples appear below:
+Some examples appear below (first image is the query and the rest are ordered according to the similarity with the first):
 ![output_00204 jpg](https://github.com/jmsaavedrar/siamese_networks/assets/8441460/d5d9c114-7cb4-4908-9d93-e393e2043847)
 ![output_00518 jpg](https://github.com/jmsaavedrar/siamese_networks/assets/8441460/6eeb9a38-a34f-420d-b6c9-ee74b34251b8)
 ![output_00659 jpg](https://github.com/jmsaavedrar/siamese_networks/assets/8441460/1295e05a-e6f2-4a1e-9ea5-70daf5ab298c)